 Get a deeply customized webstore from the Magento-certified developersLearn more

 Byredo was the first business to launch a Magento 2 website in the UK.
-The brand offers perfume, body and hand care, accessories.
+The brand offers perfume, body and hand care, and accessories.
 The main goal was to create a global solution with different storefronts for every country.
 There are now several shops with various currencies and localized content for every region.